CD-ROM error codes

 Ensure that the CD is clean.
 Follow steps on cleaning page.

-If this issue is occurring with one CD, it is a good possibility the CD either does not follow the above standard or that the CD was incorrectly made.
-It is recommended you contact the manufacturer of the CD.
-However, if this issue occurs with every CD, it's a good possibility that the CD-ROM drive may physically have issues and it is recommended you contact the manufacturer of the CD-ROM drive.
+If this issue only happens with one disc, it's a good possibility the disc either doesn't follow the above standard or was incorrectly made.
+We recommend you contact the manufacturer of the CD.
+However, if this issue occurs with every CD, the CD-ROM drive may physically have issues and we recommend you contact the manufacturer of the CD-ROM drive.